SamuelKos/henxel/README.md

 # Henxel
 GUI-editor for Python development.
-Tested to work with Debian Bullseye
+Tested to work with Debian 12 and Windows 11.

 # Featuring